×

 The Blackjacks’ defense battle-tested Minneota, with a fumble recovery from Colten Bothun on the Vikings’ 30-yard line.

 Dawson-Boyd continued to look at Colten Bothun on the drive, with a trio of passes to break into the red zone on the 8-yard.
-But, Minneota returned the favor defensively with two sacks on Gunner Liebl, between Bradley, Fier and Kyson Arndt, to put the Blackjacks on the 15-yard line on fourth down.
+But, Minneota returned the favor defensively with two sacks on Liebl, between Bradley, Fier and Arndt, to put the Blackjacks on the 15-yard line on fourth down.

 Bellefeuille kicked the field goal to get Dawson-Boyd on the board with less than a minute in the half to go, down 7-3.